1)What is the purpose of your website?

 If you’re struggling to pick colors for your website, consider using a color pallet generating tool like Coolors.
 These kinds of tools will automatically create a pallet of complementary colors to use on your website.

-Another crucial design element in website development is picking your fonts.
+Another crucial design element in website development is your fonts.

 Fonts help to set the tone of your website.
 So think carefully about how you want to represent your company while picking fonts.